 SparkToro

-This matters because sometimes your real question is not “how much traffic do they get?”
-It is “where does this audience pay attention?”
+Sometimes the real question is not "how much traffic do they get?"
+It is "where does this audience pay attention?"

-- you want source discovery more than traffic estimates
+- source discovery

 Monitoring tools